-To vary data quality in each of these scenarios, we apply the notion of \emph{data pollution} or corruption to create degraded quality versions of the dataset at hand.
+To vary data quality in each of these scenarios, we apply \emph{data pollution} or corruption to create degraded quality versions of the dataset at hand.
 For each of the six quality dimensions, we designed a parameterized data polluter to introduce corresponding data errors.
-While we used real-world data, for several of the datasets we had to manually create a clean version as a baseline to initiate the pollution process.
-In these cases, we report the performance of ML-models for both the “original” and the “baseline” datasets.
+While we used real-world data only, for several of the datasets we had to manually create a clean version as a baseline to initiate the pollution process.
+In these cases, we report the performance of ML models for both the ``original'' and the ``baseline'' datasets.

-Research in the machine learning community has studied the effects of label noise and missing values, and the data management community has studied the effects of data cleaning on classification, as we discuss in Section~\ref{sec:related}.
-Nevertheless, this paper is the first systematic study of the effects of data quality dimensions not only for classification, but also for clustering and regression tasks.
-We studied this effect also for low-quality training data and not only for test data.
-Our work on real-world datasets with numerous experiments is a first step not only towards linking ML-model performance to the underlying data quality, but also to understand and explain their connection.
+Research in the ML community has studied the effects of label noise and missing values, and the data management community has studied the effects of data cleaning on classification, as we discuss in Section~\ref{sec:related}.
+Nevertheless, this paper is the first systematic study of the effects of data quality dimensions not only for classification, but also for clustering and regression tasks, while also considering various ML algorithms and different scenarios with training and test data of different data quality.
+Our work on real-world datasets with numerous experiments is a first step not only towards linking ML model performance to the underlying data quality, but also to understand and explain their connection.

-\textbf{Contributions.} We present a comprehensive experimental study to understand the relation between data quality and ML-model performance under the umbrella of data-centric AI, providing: \begin{itemize} \item A systematic empirical study that investigates the relation between six data quality dimensions and the performance of fifteen ML algorithms. \item A simulation of real life scenarios concerning data in ML-pipelines.
-We perform a targeted analysis for cases where serving data, training data, or both are of low quality. \item Practical insights and learned lessons for data scientists.
-In addition, we raise several questions and point out possible directions for further research. \item Polluters, ML-pipelines and all datasets as research artifacts that can be extended easily with further quality dimensions, models, or datasets. \end{itemize}
+\textbf{Contributions.} We present a comprehensive experimental study to understand the relation between data quality and ML model performance under the umbrella of data-centric AI, providing: \begin{itemize} \item A systematic empirical study that investigates the relation between six data quality dimensions and the performance of~19 ML algorithms. \item A simulation of real-life scenarios concerning data in ML pipelines.
+We perform a targeted analysis for cases where serving data, training data, test data, or both are of low quality. \item Practical insights and learned lessons for data scientists.
+In addition, we raise several questions and point out possible directions for further research. \item The open-source polluters, ML pipelines and all datasets as research artifacts are easily extendable with further quality dimensions, models, or datasets. \end{itemize}